PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 - Spatial UI buttons actions are in “quotations”

 ## Getting Started
-This page will give detailed instructions about downloading the software necessary to complete this project.
-Each software download is linked directly to where the download can be found.
+This page will give detailed instructions for downloading the software necessary to complete this project.

 ## Vuforia Spatial Toolbox
-Vuforia Spatial Toolbox has two components to it: the Vuforia Spatial Edge Server and the Vuforia Spatial Toolbox application.
-View “Differentiating between the Vuforia Spatial Toolbox app and Vuforia Spatial Edge Server” video for further explanation between the two parts of the Vuforia Spatial Toolbox.
+Vuforia Spatial Toolbox has two primary software components:
+1. Vuforia Spatial Edge Server
+1. Vuforia Spatial Toolbox application.
+Watch [Differentiating between the Vuforia Spatial Toolbox app and Vuforia Spatial Edge Server](https://www.youtube.com/watch?v=G5-06A-dxy4) for an explanation of these two components.

 ### Vuforia Spatial Toolbox App
 Download the Vuforia Spatial Toolbox App through the App Store.
 Visit the